arduino/docs-content/content/hardware/03.nano/boards/nano-esp32/tutorials/cheat-sheet/cheat-sheet.md

 There are 8 analog input pins on the Nano ESP32, with 2 reserved for I2C communication (A4/A5).
 The ESP32-S3 embeds two SAR ADCs, `ADC1` and `ADC2`, where each ADC uses 4 channels each.

+The default resolution for the ADC pins are 12-bit (returns a value between 0-4095).

 | Pin | Type   | Function                                    | ADC channel |
 | --- | ------ | ------------------------------------------- | ----------- |
 | A0  | Analog | Analog input 0                              | `ADC1_CH0`  |